martyzzsUnrealCourse/TestingGrounds/README.md

 ## Project Status and Updates

 * 25.10.17
-Just starting out at this part of the course.
+Just starting this part of the course right now.